ralphbean/tos-rit-projects-seminar/doc/syllabus.rst

 ------------------------

 While still a course where you will receive a letter grade, the spirit of the course is intended to be both `open` and `fun`.
-This is the first time the course if being offered, so an experimental approach will be taken.
+This is a seminar course, so an experimental approach will be taken.

 An `open` course -- students will have access to the 'document source' for the syllabus and grading rubric.
-While you are readding `the syllabus` right now, as a student of the class you have a right to `fork the upstream repository
+While you are reading `the syllabus` right now, as a student of the class you have a right to `fork the upstream repository
 <http://github.com/ralphbean/tos-rit-projects-seminar>`_, make modifications,
 and submit patches for review.
 Barring a troll festival, this can create a fun,